wp-plugins/botsmasher/readme.txt

 Available languages (in order of completeness):
 There aren't any yet!

-Visit the [BotSmasher translations site](http://translate.joedolson.com/projects/botsmasher) to help out!
+Visit the [BotSmasher translations site](https://www.transifex.com/projects/p/botsmasher/) to help out!

-Translating my plug-ins is always appreciated.
-Visit <a href="http://translate.joedolson.com">my translations site</a> to start getting your language into shape!

 <a href="http://www.joedolson.com/articles/translator-credits/">Translator Credits</a>